 Below are several key resources on microplanning, including models, best practices guides, and qualitative studies.
 The full archive of microplanning resources can be found here.

 While microplanning can significantly improve campaign performance, many organizations, governments, and programs are not positioned to undertake effective microplanning because of lack of resources, poor quality data for population targeting and progress tracking, and knowledge gaps around efficient microplanning practices.
 Despite these challenges, some programs have successfully developed and deployed innovative microplanning approaches that may be adaptable to other programs and geographies.

-The STRIPE (Synthesis and Translation of Research and Innovations from Polio Eradication) project is a Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor of academic and research partners in 8 countries.
-They are collecting and disseminating lessons learned from the global polio eradication effort.
+The STRIPE (Synthesis and Translation of Research and Innovations from Polio Eradication) project is a Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial of academic and research partners in 8 countries.
+They are collecting and disseminating An insight on how to adjust what is being done based on experience or learning (describing what was learned and by whom from the global polio eradication effort.

 The group surveyed 3,955 people and interviewed and 194 people, getting insight from people around the world about their experiences with polio eradication.
 In their research, health professionals across the world expressed consistent and strong enthusiasm for a surprising topic—microplanning.

 This document covers best practices for microplanning.

 Ninety million doses of COVID-19 vaccines are to be distributed within the African continent in the first quarter of 2021, with another 600 million by the end of the year.
 In Nigeria, about four million doses were shipped in March, marking a key milestone in the COVAX roadmap to enable equitable worldwide access to COVID-19 vaccines.